Ko-Sai/Lae-Lar-Python-Course-Notebooks/Section11 - Modules and Packages/README.md

 We will have 2 notebooks here:

 01 - __name__ == '__main__ '
 02 - Modules and Packages

+There is no quiz starting from this section and no test for this section.